 Fire after fire after fire.

 All you can do is respond to a perpetually replenishing line of emergencies.
 And if all you can do is respond to emergencies then you don’t have any bandwidth to dream or imagine or just stay organized.
 It’s more important than ever that you have a single location to keep everything you’re tracking.
 A place where you’ll never wonder which information, correspondence, or creative input is current.
 A place where sharing ideas and music is immediate, simple, clean, and effortless.
-Download a demo.
+Contact us.

 Benefits to Music Supervisors & Clearance:

 You have been underserved by technology for far too long.
 Your needs are are unique and specific and the tools that are otherwise available to you are grossly ill-suited to the task.

 Everyone else — composers, music editors, and picture editors — have video tools that integrate with their work flow.
 Why don’t you?
 Qwire enables you to see how something works against picture — to effortlessly play song options up against a scene, with 3 independent audio controls for the dialog, temp music, and the song you are pitching.
 Now, instead of sharing mp3’s with production by email or FTP, and trusting that they’ll be viewed to the right scene, the right cut, or seen to picture at all, Qwire gives you the ability to designate tracks to be shared to picture, precisely as you lined them up, with the audio levels that you set, so you can know that it was viewed as you intended.
 It’s like sending multiple Quicktimes without ever having to create a single one.